Browser does not support script.

 If you wish, you can scan and upload your documents yourself prior to your appointment.

 From 5 November, you no longer need to submit photographs as part of an application in the UK.
 From 5 November you are also no longer be required to submit original documents (copies will be accepted) for an application made inside or outside the UK.

-The Government has announced that the immigration health surcharge will double, probably from 8 January 2019.
-This means that if you plan to make a Tier 4 application around that time, you should ensure that you have enough money to pay £300 per year, instead of the current fee of £150.
+The immigration health surcharge fee has increased from January 2019.
+This means that if you plan to make a Tier 4 application around you should ensure that you have saved £300 per year of your visa.

-The EU Settlement Scheme will be fully open by 30 March 2019, and EU citizens will have until 30 June 2021 to apply, in line with the draft Withdrawal Agreement.
+The EU Settlement Scheme is opened for registration from 30 March 2019, and EU citizens living in the UK have until 30 June 2021 to apply, in line with the draft Withdrawal Agreement.
 More information is available on our EU Settlemnt Scheme page.